cultureandempire/cultureandempire.github.io/README.md

 In Germany, the DRD was ruled unconstitutional and was not implemented.
 Other countries embraced the legislation.
 Here's how Wikipedia [describes Italy's enthusiastic implementation](https://en.wikipedia.org/wiki/Telecommunications_data_retention#European_Union):

-> Internet cafes and public telephone shops with at least three terminals must seek a license permit within 30 days from the Ministry of Home Affairs.
+> Internet cafés and public telephone shops with at least three terminals must seek a license permit within 30 days from the Ministry of Home Affairs.
 They must also store traffic data for a period which may be determined later by administrative decree.
 WiFi hotspots and locations that do not store traffic data have to secure ID information from users before allowing them to log on.
 For example, users may be required to enter a number from an ID card or driving license.
 It is not clear how this information is validated.
 Mobile telephony users must identify themselves before service activation, or before a SIM may be obtained.
 Resellers of mobile subscriptions or prepaid cards must verify the identity of purchasers and retain a photocopy of identity cards.

 Britain was then, and still is, creating what must be the most dense surveillance state in the known universe.
 In London there are approximately 2,031 cameras per head of population.
 OK, that figure is a joke.
 The real figure is somewhere between "a lot" and "you *cannot* be serious").
 So the DRD, with its shifting of the burden to private industry and the bulldozing of data protection, came at an opportune time.